crobinso/crobinso.github.io/content/070-easy-qemu-commandline-passthrough-with.md

 Libvirt has supported [qemu commandline option passthrough](https://libvirt.org/drvqemu.html#qemucommand) for qemu/kvm VMs for quite a while.
 The format for it is a bit of a pain though since it requires setting a magic xmlns value at the top of the domain XML.
 Basically doing it by hand kinda sucks.

-In the recently released [virt-manager 1.4.1](https://blog.wikichoon.com/2017/03/virt-manager-141-released.html), we added a virt-install/virt-xml option **--qemu-commandline** that tweaks option passthrough for new or existing VMs.
-So for example, if you wanted to add the qemu option string '-device FOO' to an existing VM named **f25**, you can do:
+In the recently released [virt-manager 1.4.1](https://blog.wikichoon.com/2017/03/virt-manager-141-released.html), we added a virt-install/virt-xml option `--qemu-commandline` that tweaks option passthrough for new or existing VMs.
+So for example, if you wanted to add the qemu option string `-device FOO` to an existing VM named **f25**, you can do:

 ```diff